jamal-allicock/Password-Bank/README.md

   - After directing command-line into the application's folder, enter "python passwordBank.py"

 ## How To Use
+There are two menus in this application.
+The first menu is the Main Menu, where the user can register an account, or login to access the Media Menu.
+The second menu is the Media Menu, where the user can add, edit, and view their social media information.
-This application has a variety of menus in which it prompts the user to enter an acronym associated with an action.
+Both of these menus prompts the user to enter an acronym associated with an action.

 Ex.
 Main Menu
 - Login (L)
 - Forgot Password (FP)